 All Trinity PhDs are now 'structured doctorates' irrespective of how they are funded.
-In essence this means that they are four year full-time or six year part-time degrees (see the section on timelines and targets) where students are required to fulfil criteria at the end of each academic year.
+In essence this means that they are four year full-time or six year part-time degrees (see the section on timelines and targets) where students are required to fulfill criteria at the end of each academic year.

-This does not mean that students cannot submit their PhD theses before four or six years - they can, albeit that, for part-time students this may have additional fee implications.
-But our structured doctorates are set up as four-year degrees and we make provision for incremental stages along the journey during this four-year time period.
+This does not mean that students cannot submit their PhD theses before four or six years - they can, but part -time students will be liable for the equivalent of six years part-time fees.
+Our structured doctorates are set up as four-year degrees and we make provision for incremental stages along the journey during this four-year time period.

 Furthermore, as is discussed shortly, under our structured doctorate model, students are required to participate in taught modules and obtain between 10 and 30 ECTS in doing so during the lifespan of their PhD research.
 This is a University-wide requirement.
 Your School may have specific and bespoke requirements as to how these credits are obtained or which modules must be undertaken.
-It is important that you familiarise yourself with these requirements - your school postgraduate handbook should be helpful in this regard.
+It is important that you familiarise yourself with these requirements - your School postgraduate handbook should be helpful in this regard.
 Please be aware that all incoming students must successfully complete a 5-credit module in Research Integrity and Impact in an Open Scholarship Era.

-The Stages of the Structured PhD
+Stages of the Structured PhD